Phipps Electronics

 CLKEncoder Pin A

-An Incremental Rotary Encoder is a position sensor that is used to determine how much the shaft is rotated and the direction of rotation.
+An Incremental Rotary Encoder is a position sensor used to determine how much the shaft is rotated and the direction of rotation.
 An encoder contains two switch mechanisms that change state depending on when the encoder shaft is turned.
 By analyzing the pulses produced by the switches, we can determine the direction of rotation and the amount of rotation.

 After learning about the KY-040 module and the Incremental Rotary Encoder, it is now time to build a project using the module.
 Our project will get digital signals from the KY-040 module, and display it on the serial monitor.